1. Gasoline Lawn Mower

 Be prepared to invest in a new battery pack every couple of years.

 Advantages of Push Reel Lawn Mowers

-- Very quiet and low-maintenance, push reels have a set of helical metal blades which turn as the unit is pushed along.
+- Very quiet and low-maintenance, push reels have a set of helical metal blades that turn as the unit is pushed along.

 - Push reel mowers are pleasant to use and offer a mild workout.

-- Most units cut grass into mulch, but some have grass capture bags which attach to the rear.
+- Most units cut grass into mulch, but some have grass capture bags that attach to the rear.